 A State Hearing is a meeting with people from the Department of Social Services (DSS).
 A judge will help to resolve your problem.
-You can ask for a State Hearing only if you have already filed an appeal with Kaiser Permanente.
-If you are still not happy with the decision, or if you have not received a decision on your appeal after 30 days.
+You can ask for a State Hearing only if you have already filed an appeal with either Kaiser Permanente or Health Plan of San Mateo If you are still not happy with the decision, or if you have not received a decision on your appeal after 30 days.